security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 The Monitor does not use ordinal indicators like `1st` or `3rd` in the name of an Organization.
 Enter the name with the ordinal indicator in the `Organization: Aliases` field \(see below\).

-Use the name in the local language \(official\) of the country where appropriate.
+The Monitor uses the name in the official \(local\) language of the country where appropriate and/or possible.

 > Example: A unit in the Mexican Army would be called by its name in Spanish \(`10 Regimiento de Caballería Motorizado`\), rather than the English translation \( `10 Motorized Cavalry Regiment`\).
-See the section on Aliases of alternative spellings for more information on what to do with English language translations of names.

-Where the name of an organization contains Roman numerals like `V` or `XI` these should not be turned into commonly used numbers like `5` or `11` respectively.
+Where warranted by sources the Monitor will use Roman numerals like `V` or `XI` rather than commonly used numbers like `5` or `11` respectively.

 ## Organization: Aliases {#organization_aliases}